PdxCodeGuild/Full-Stack-Day-Class/notes/django-logic.md

 **Views** are "interface" functions that define how input and output with the external world are handled.
 Things like JSON serializers and deserializers, type converters, all could go here.

+In general, views should not interface with models directly; they should go through a controller function.

 These live in `views.py`.

 ## Controllers